Platform · AI Funnel

 • Which model formats does the AI runtime accept?

-TFLite directly.
-ONNX is auto-converted in the pipeline so teams using ONNX export paths can supply either format.
+TFLite (TensorFlow Lite) directly.
+ONNX (Open Neural Network Exchange) is auto-converted in the pipeline so teams using ONNX export paths can supply either format.

 • Can I run multiple models concurrently?